SimonTC/obsidian-note-autocreation/README.md

 ![Only show folder paths on trigger](https://raw.githubusercontent.com/SimonTC/obsidian-note-autocreation/master/readme_assets/NAC_Folders_with_trigger.gif)

-### Template insertion trigger
+### Templater template insertion trigger
-Any symbol can be used to trigger the selection of a template to insert.
+Any symbol can be used to trigger the selection of a Templater template to insert.
 By default, the trigger symbol is `$`.
-This symbol can be configured by changing the value in `Trigger for template execution`.
+This symbol can be configured by changing the value in `Trigger for executing Templater templates`.
 This setting is only shown when Templater is installed and enabled.

 A default template can be configured in `Default Templater template`.
+This will ensure that the chosen default template is pre-selected when inserting a template.
+You can of course still choose another template from the suggestion drop-down if the default template isn't needed.

+### QuicAdd template insertion trigger (BETA)
+Any symbol can be used to trigger the selection of a QuickAdd template to insert.
+By default, the trigger symbol is `€`.
+This symbol can be configured by changing the value in `Trigger for executing QiockAdd templates`.
+This setting is only shown when QuickAdd is installed and enabled.

+A default template can be configured in `Default QuickAdd template`.
 This will ensure that the chosen default template is pre-selected when inserting a template.
 You can of course still choose another template from the suggestion drop-down if the default template isn't needed.